9 Fun Bookish Activities for Readers (At Home)

 With book-to-film adaptations, you can still experience your favorite stories, just through a different lens!

-One of my favorite bookish activities when I don’t feel like reading is to watch a movie or show based on a book I love.
+One of my favorite bookish activities when I don’t feel like reading is to watch a movie or TV show based on a book I love.
+It’s so much fun to see our favorite stories come to life on the screen.

 bookish activities for readers: watching a book to film adaptation at home